Walmart – The Best Offense starts in Defense

-Novo Nordisk and Eli Lilly are held in the Lunar BCI Worldwide Flexible fund.
-They are also held by Lunar Capital’s Offshore Portfolio clients.
+Walmart is held in the Lunar BCI Worldwide Flexible Fund and by Lunar Capital’s Offshore Portfolio Clients.

 Click here to access your account to view statements, obtain tax certificates, add or make changes to your investments.